ernilambar/dashmate/docs/API/endpoints/widgets.md

 ## GET /widgets

-Retrieves a list of all available widget types and their configurations.
+Retrieves a list of all available widget types and their configurations (global endpoint).

 **Response:**
 ```json